 AIPG Honors and Award Descriptions

-Nominations for awards can be made online: https://goo.gl/forms/LYPv6HE6dkL6Cvv23 or (pdf or doc), accompanied by a supporting statement should be sent via mail to AIPG, 1333 W. 120th Ave., Suite 211, Westminster, Colorado 80234-2710, fax 1-303-253-9220, or e-mail by January 15th to the AIPG National Headquarters.
-National awards include the Ben H. Parker Memorial Distinguished Service Medal, the Martin Van Couvering Memorial Service to the Institute Award, the John T. Galey, Sr. Memorial Public Service Award, AIPG Honorary Membership, Outstanding Achievement Award Major Contribution to the Profession and the Presidential Certificate of Merit.
+Nominations for awards can be made online (click on the name of the award), emailed to email@example.com, or faxed to 1-303-253-9220, by January 15th to the AIPG National Headquarters.
+National awards include the Ben H. Parker Memorial Distinguished Service Medal, the Martin Van Couvering Memorial Service to the Institute Award, the John T. Galey, Sr. Memorial Public Service Award, AIPG Honorary Membership, John Stewart Memorial Early Career Professional Award, Outstanding Achievement Award Major Contribution to the Profession and the Presidential Certificate of Merit.

 The AIPG awards committee reviews each application for consideration based on the comparison of the applicant's record to the description of the award.
 Each application is presented and reviewed by the awards committee, discussed, and voted on by the full committee.
 A majority vote is required to grant the award.
 The awards committee reviews each application thoroughly.
 In some years the committee decides that a particular award will not be made.
 If this is the case, the applicant may be re-considered the following year.